-The answer generally has to do with thyroid conversion (as we mentioned above) and some of that appears to be genetic, while the rest highly depends on other factors like that list above.
+The answer generally has to do with thyroid conversion (as we mentioned above) and some of that appears to be genetic, while the rest highly depends on other factors like those listed above.

 But what about those lucky few people who do lose weight on Synthroid, how long does it take for this to happen?

-Or maybe you just recently started taking the medication, how long should you except to be on it before you start losing weight and/or feeling better?
+Or maybe you just recently started taking the medication, how long should you expect to be on it before you start losing weight and/or feeling better?

 If Synthroid is going to work for you, then two things have to happen: